-Hyderabad Metro rail to be flagged off today: See fares, timings, routes and other features
+Hyderabad Metro rail flagged off today: See fares, timings, routes and other features

 Hyderabad Metro timings

 The project has been divided into three corridors.
-Each train will initially have three coaches, with a capacity of about 330 people in each coach.
+Each train will initially have three coaches.
 The government also plans to increase the number of coaches depending upon the traffic in the future.

 The trains would run from 6 am to 10 pm initially and the timings would be rescheduled to 5.30 am to 11 pm, depending on the requirements.